xapi-project/luna-rossa/README.md

 * Luna Rossa doesn't deal with provisioning the test environment.
-  Instead, it reads the _inventory_ of machines that tests can use from an `inventory.json` file, that describes.
-In particular, Rossa does not know by itself about machine names, accounts, and other details about ther servers where tests are executed.
+  Instead, it reads the _inventory_ of machines that tests can use from an `inventory.json` file, that describes it.
+In particular, Rossa does not know by itself about machine names, accounts, and other details about ther servers where tests are executed but learns about them from the `inventory.json` file.

 This is work in progress.